smithy-lang/smithy/docs/source-2.0/spec/idl.rst

 Resource shape
 --------------

-A resource shape is defined using a :token:`smithy:ResourceStatement` and the provided :token:`smithy:NodeObject` supports the same properties defined in the :ref:`resource specification <resource>`.
+A resource shape is defined using a :token:`smithy:EntityStatement` and the provided :token:`smithy:NodeObject` supports the same properties defined in the :ref:`resource specification <resource>`.